hamler-lang/hamler/README.md

 ## About EMQ

-[**EMQ**](https://emqx.io/) is an open-source software company providing highly-scalable, real-time messaging and streaming platform for IoT applications in 5G Era.
+[**EMQ**](https://emqx.io/) is an open-source software company providing highly-scalable, real-time messaging and streaming platforms for IoT applications in the 5G Era.